Do Go On - 397 - Aviator Charles Kingsford Smith

 You like the Kingston?

 Delta Cream.
-No, just

-a bit of a drop off for me from
+Yeah, I think it's a bit of a drop-off for me from Monte Carlo.

-its own little level, isn't it?
+It's on its own little level, isn't it?

-On a pedestal.
 Thank you so much, Matthew.

-Matthew and it's just called the Assortment.
+Matthew and it's just called the assortment.

 That's the name of the plane.